sportscotland General Privacy Notice

 We may collect and process the following personal information about you:

-• Information that you provide by filling in forms on the Websites or provide to the National Centres when using their services, including your name, address, email address, phone numbers, date of birth, gender, and age;
+• Information that you provide by filling in forms on the websites or provide to the National Centres when using their services, including your name, address, email address, phone numbers, date of birth, gender, and age;

 • Payment details: including bank account number, sort code, national insurance number, tax status, and any other information relating to the provision of payment for services;